finity69x2/nws_alerts/info.md

 # Alerts from the US National Weather Service  (nws_alerts)

+## Possible Breaking Change

+Modified the format of the list of event_id in the attributes

+## Description

 An updated version of the nws_alerts custom integration for Home Assistant originally found at github.com/eracknaphobia/nws_custom_component

 This integration retrieves updated weather alerts every minute from the US NWS API.